HTTP is the primary protocol for browser/server communication.

 with its own

-Now that we know how the API works, we implement
+Now that you know how the API works, implement

 Back in the